buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 * You can find videos on how to perform maintenance by googling 'leap autosampler'.

 ### Autosampler troubleshooting

-Not detecting vials in tray:
+__Not detecting vials in tray:__
 1. On AOC-500 panel, Menu (F1) > Utilities > Tray > Tray2
-2. Change the x, y, and z positions as needed, if the needle is bending, reduce the penetration depth
+2. Change the x, y, and z positions as needed
+3. If the needle is bending, reduce the penetration depth and replace the needle and syringe

-Not detecting gas injector port:
+__Not detecting gas injector port:__
 1. On AOC-500 panel, Menu (F1) > Setup > Objects > Injectors > Injector 1
-2. Change the z dimension, likely needs to be set lower
+2. Change the z dimension and/or needle penetration depth

 # Carboxen 1010 PLOT column